ParkerICI/premessa/README.md

 - [Bead-based normalization](#bead-based-normalization): through the *Normalize data* and *Remove beads* tabs
 - [De-barcoding](#de-barcoding): through the *Debarcode data* tab

+**Important**: if you are performing de-barcoding immediately following normalization, you will have to stop the software and restart it by selecting as working directory the one containing your normalized files.

 ## Bead-based normalization